hethan0721-lgtm/CEL-GRADE-Training-Pipeline/text_pipeline/README.md

 ## 1. Overview

-This module provides an end-to-end pipeline for training and evaluating a binary XGBoost classifier that predicts the need for surgery from structured clinical variables.
+This module provides an end-to-end pipeline for training and evaluating a binary XGBoost classifier that predicts whether surgery is required from structured clinical variables.

 The pipeline includes: